 Be Wary of Independent Hostels

 While many hostels are members of Hostelling International, some are independently owned and operated.
 Independent hostels may be more affordable, but they may not be as strictly regulated when it comes to cleanliness and other factors – while this isn’t always the case, your best bet may be to check through sites like Hostelling International, or read reviews from other travelers who’ve stayed at the location you’re interested in.
+You can also participate in an organized volunteer program with great organizations such as Maximo Nivel, GoEco, or Volunteering Solutions which offer opportunities for affordable travel in a safe and structured environment.

 Wrapping It Put: General Takeaways About Hostels